johannesjh/favagtk/requirements/README.md

 3. Update the list of python packages that come pre-installed as part of `org.gnome.Platform` by running `make -C requirements python3-gnome-platform.in`.
 4. Update the list of additional python packages that are needed by favagtk by manually editing `python3-main.in`.
 5. Resolve python dependencies by running `make -C requirements pip-compile`.
 6. Update the python package versions in the flatpak build module by running `make -C requirements python3-main.json`.
+You may want/need to increment the python version in the according makefile lines.

 ...then build and test favagtk.